MarkBaber/AlphaTHLT/AlphaTHLT/Timing/README.md

 /data/user/$USER
 </code>

-Check no other jobs are running prior to studies and restrict running to a single core:
+Check no other jobs are running prior to studies and restrict running to a single core:<br>
 <code>
-taskset -c 7 cmsRun configuration.py
+taskset -c 7 cmsRun hlt_timing.py
 </code>

+At least 30k events should be processed to give a representative estimate of timing.

-The timing per event at 100 kHz is equivalent to a single process on a single core on the vocms003 Ivybridge at 162 ms/ev.
+The timing per event at 100 kHz is equivalent to a single process on a single core on vocms003 at 162 ms/ev.

 Further reading: